-- Children living in homeless families
+- Children and families experiencing homelessness

-- NCECHW’s services help Head Start and Early Head Start programs improve the health, safety, and school success of over 1 million children in all 50 states, the District of Columbia, Puerto Rico and the U.S. territories, and American Indian, Alaskan Native and Migrant/Seasonal communities.
+- NCECHW’s services help Head Start and Early Head Start programs improve the health, safety, and school success of over 1 million children in all 50 states, the District of Columbia, Puerto Rico and other U.S. territories, and American Indian, Alaskan Native and Migrant/Seasonal communities.

-- With funding from the Office of Child Care, NCECHW supports state, territory, and tribal child care agencies in improving the health, safety, and school success of 12 million children from low-income families served by child care programs subsidized by the Child Care Development Fund.
+- With funding from the Office of Child Care, NCECHW supports state, territory, and tribal child care in improving the health, safety, and school success of 12 million children from low-income families served by child care programs subsidized by the Child Care Development Fund.